bacek/phantom-spdy/README.md

 ### spdylay

-SPDY support is implement in [spdylay module](https://github.com/tatsuhiro-t/spdylay).
+SPDY support is implemented by [spdylay module](https://github.com/tatsuhiro-t/spdylay).
 So you have to install it first.

 ### Phantom